Ben Klassen

 Klassen was a Republican Florida state legislator for several months, as well as a supporter of George Wallace's presidential campaign.
-In addition to his religious and political work, Klassen was an electrical engineer and he was also the inventor of a wall-mounted electric can-opener.
+In addition to his religious and political work, Klassen was an electrical engineer and was the inventor of a wall-mounted electric can-opener; he was also the co-founder of Silver Springs, Nevada.
 Klassen held unorthodox views about dieting and health.
 He was a natural hygienist who opposed the germ theory of disease as well as conventional medicine and promoted a fruitarian, raw food diet.

-Early life
+Early life and education

-Bernhardt Klassen was born on February 20, 1918, in Rudnerweide (now Rozivka in Chernihivka Raion in Zaporizhzhia Oblast), Ukraine, to Bernhard and Susanna Klassen (née Friesen) a Russian Mennonite Christian couple.
+Bernhardt Klassen was born on February 20, 1918 (O.S.
+February 7, 1918), in Rudnerweide, Ukraine, to a Russian Mennonite Christian couple.
 He had two sisters and two brothers.
-When Klassen was nine months old, he caught typhoid fever and nearly died.
-Due to the Russian Civil War, circumstances during his early childhood were quite difficult.
-When he was five, the family moved to Mexico, where they lived for one year.
+Due to the Russian Civil War, circumstances during his early childhood were quite difficult, with Klassen and his family facing typhoid fever and famine.
+When he was five, the family moved to Mexico, where they lived for one year in a Mennonite colony.
 In 1925, at age six, he moved with his family to Herschel, Saskatchewan, Canada.
-He attended the German-English Academy (now Rosthern Junior College).
+He attended the German-English Academy (now Rosthern Junior College), then the Saskatoon Normal School.
+His native language being German, he sometimes had difficulty in the Canadian public education system.

+In 1935, he enrolled at the University of Saskatchewan; while enrolled there, he became an atheist.
+He left the university in 1937 to return to the Saskatoon Normal School.
+He worked as a teacher there, but experienced difficulties; in one instance, a got into a fistfight with two of his students.
+This contributed to him leaving the school and returning to the university by the next year.
+In 1938, he read Adolf Hitler's Mein Kampf and found it influential.
+With World War II having ruined his plans to study in Germany, he enrolled in the University of Manitoba and received a degree in electrical engineering in 1943.
+Throughout the war, he maintained sympathies for Nazi Germany, though joined the Canadian Officers' Training Corps.